kolobook146/Civil-Engineer-Classifier-Bot/README.md

 - accepts user messages about completed work in free-form text;
 - extracts structured fields based on project dictionaries;
 - stores both structured data and the original message text;
-- notifies the user either immediately or post-factum (if the message is queued).
+- asks the user for confirmation before writing to Google Sheets, including post-factum after queued processing.

 ## 2. Pilot Scope

 In scope for the pilot:
 - Telegram `polling` by default, plus an optional built-in `webhook` mode for local development via `ngrok`;
-- LLM classification using Google Gemini (`gemini-2.5-flash`) via the native `google-genai` SDK with a 30-second timeout;
+- LLM classification using Google Gemini (`gemini-3.1-flash-lite-preview`) via the native `google-genai` SDK with a 30-second timeout;
 - strict JSON validation of the LLM output before persistence;
 - fallback logic for invalid JSON;
-- writing data to Google Sheets (`data_facts`);
+- writing data to Google Sheets (`data_facts`) only after explicit user confirmation;
+- a deferred-processing queue with bounded retry/backoff (`1/5/15 minutes` with jitter);
 - on-demand dashboard export from `dashboard_visual!A1:X38` to a local archive (`PDF + JPEG`) with JPEG delivery to Telegram;
-- a deferred-processing queue with post-factum user notification.
+- post-factum confirmation cards for queued messages.

 Out of scope for the pilot (post-pilot):
 - idempotent writes by unique message key;
-- retry policy (1/5/15 minutes) and DLQ;
+- DLQ / parking flow for non-recoverable queue tasks;
 - logging of confidence values and reasons for empty fields;
 - operational monitoring (timeouts, queue size, persistence errors);
 - dictionary schema expansion to `code`, `label`, `description` (currently only `label` is used).